Thinking about studying with us?

-The School of Electrical and Information Engineering offers degrees in the following areas as well as combined engineering courses with studies in Arts, Commerce, Law, Medical Science and Science:
+The School of Electrical and Information Engineering offers degrees in the areas of electrical engineering (with majors in computer, power and telecommunications), software engineering, biomedical engineering as well as combined engineering courses with studies in Science, Arts, Commerce, Law and Medical Science.

 Excellent teaching and learning environment